ni/arbitrary-session-management/README.md

 4. **Implement the other arbitrary function calls**

-    ```text
-    Construct and send the request to the server
+   - Construct and send the request to the server
-    Wait for and process the server's response
+   - Wait for and process the server's response
-    Handle any errors or exceptions as needed
+   - Handle any errors or exceptions as needed
-    ```

 5. **Define Session Constructor**

     After creating the `client.py` or `session.py`, now, create client constructor.

-    To streamline the integration of the JSON Logger client with measurement plug-ins, a helper class should be defined.
+To streamline the integration of the client with measurement plugins, a helper class should be defined.
 This class encapsulates the logic for constructing a client using session information passed from the measurement plugin.

-    *Define a constant:*
+    - Define a constant.
+This should match the instrument type ID configured in your PinMaP.

       ```python
       JSON_LOGGER_INSTRUMENT_TYPE = "JsonLoggerService"
       ```

-    This should match the instrument type ID configured in your PinMap(TODO:) and used in your TestStand sequence.

-    *Define constructor methods:* The constructor class should contain the following methods:
+    - Define constructor methods.
+The constructor class should contain the following methods:

-    a. `__init__`: Initializes the constructor with a specific session initialization behavior.
+      - `__init__`: Initializes the constructor with a specific session initialization behavior.

-    Parameters:
+        **Parameters:**
         initialization_behavior: Specifies how the session should be initialized.
 Defaults to SessionInitializationBehavior.AUTO.

-    Purpose:
+        **Purpose:**
         This allows the constructor to be configured once and reused across multiple plugins or measurement steps with consistent behavior.

-    b. `__call__`: Makes the class instance callable like a function.
+      - `__call__`: Makes the class instance callable like a function.
 It takes a SessionInformation object and returns a JsonLoggerClient.

-    Parameters:
+        **Parameters:**
         session_info: An object containing metadata about the session, including the resource name (here, the file path).

-    Purpose:
+        **Purpose:**
         This design allows the constructor to be passed directly into measurement plugin's method that expect a callable for session initialization.

 #### Packaging the Client for Reuse

 To enable reuse of the client across multiple projects or plugins, it is recommended to package the client code as a standalone Python package.

-Follow the structure provided in the `client/` directory as a reference.
+- Follow the structure provided in the `client/` directory as a reference.
 This structure should include:

   - The core client logic (`session.py`)
   - The session constructor (`session_constructor.py`)
   - The `.proto` file used to define the gRPC service
   - The generated gRPC stubs

-Including the `.proto` file and automating stub generation as part of the package ensures that the client remains self-contained and easy to maintain.
+- Including the `.proto` file and automating stub generation as part of the package ensures that the client remains self-contained and easy to maintain.

 #### Adapting Your Use Case